chippyash/Slim-Symfony-Dic/docs/Test-Contract.md

 *  You can create a container
-*  You can create a container and cache a copy
-*  You can create a container and dump a resolved xml definition
 *  Specifying a non existent definition file will throw an exception
-*  Specifying a non existent cache directory when creating a container will throw an exception
-*  You can create an application with an interop compatible symfony container
-*  You can create an application with a cached container
-*  Specifying a non existent cache directory when creating an application will throw an exception
-*  You can create an application and dump a resolved xml definition
 *  You can do pre compilation tasks by registering a precompile function
-*  You can do post compilation in build stage tasks by registering a postcompile function
-*  You can do post compilation in app stage tasks by registering a postcompile function
+*  You can do post compilation tasks by registering a postcompile function

+##
+      Slimdic\Test\Dic\ExampleFile

+*  Cached example file container behaves properly

 ##
       Slimdic\Test\Dic\ServiceContainer